-Not your most durable outdoors shoe but still more durable than today’s average shoe.
+Not your most durable outdoor shoe but still more durable than today’s average shoe.
 So props to that at least.

-One thing that Adidas never messes upon is their implementation of already used trusty cushion compounds.
+One thing that Adidas never messes up is their implementation of already used trusty cushion compounds.

 Bounce is awesome – and it’s equally as awesome on the Pro Bounce 2019.
 I’d say based on the feel, it’s a thin layer of Bounce.
 Actually felt EXTREMELY close to the New Balance OMN1’s FuelCell foam.